TooJuicyNCh3wy/Java-notes/Andy's Notes.md

 - Line 48-50: Defines ```setRadius(double newRadius)```, a method that sets the radius of the circle to a new value provided as an argument.

 ----------------------------------------------------------------------------
-# Chapter X - Object-oriented Thinking
+# X - Object-oriented Thinking
 ## Introduction
 The preceding chapter introduced objects and classes.
 You learned how to define classes, create objects, and use objects.
 This book’s approach is to teach problem solving and fundamental programming techniques before object-oriented programming.
 This chapter shows how procedural and object-oriented programming differ.
 You will see the benefits of object-oriented programming and learn to use it effectively.